AWebOfBrown/React-MQL-Manager/README.md

     debounce: 1000
 })
 ```
 The `onChange` argument you provide fires every time one of your queries' match state changes, but can be debounced using the optional `debounce` argument (type: Num of microseconds).
+[See further here](https://github.com/AWebOfBrown/React-MQL-Manager/blob/master/documentation/withStateManagementLibs.md)

 React-MQL-Manager can be consumed as CommonJS modules, ES modules or UMD.